Features

 Graph Animation

-yFiles offers animations to smoothly transition one state of a graph into another, e.g. when layouts are calculated.
+yFiles also provides animations to smoothly transition a graph from one state to another, such as when layouts are recalculated.

 Data Binding